mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 # Components

+* Self-sufficient, do one thing good
+* Easy to integrate with

 > Learning functional programming completely changed my design process.
 There's a lot of parallels you can directly apply to your work day to day — it's about composition and I think this is something super useful for the design system we're working on.
 Rather than starting with a layout or a big marketing page and breaking it down, I love the idea of starting with the smallest possible primitives and building up and up and up.

 * [React FAQ](https://github.com/timarney/react-faq)